modul/cereal/README.md

 # Cereal

-Cereal is a commandline tool that converts between different serialization formats.
-It currently uses the file extensions of the input and output files to guess the format.
-Recognized file formats include: JSON, YAML and TOML.
+Cereal is a commandline tool that converts between different data-serialization and similar formats.

+The input and output file formats can be set explicitly via commandline flags.
+If that's not the case, cereal will try to guess the file format from the file extension.

 ## Supported conversions